I'm thinking of jipping a little bit of it now and then when the moderator asks questions and then answering the questions as they should be answered.

 So the point of this, I think, is they justify spending your money on flowers because it was historic.

-Uh what are we supposed to be so grateful to have a woman cleaning house that they will pay whatever it takes?
+What are we supposed to be so grateful to have a woman cleaning house that they will pay whatever it takes?

 Yeah, look at what it's getting us.

-Uh I'll just tell you this.
+I'll just tell you this.

-The Baker Hamilton agreement, remember this Iraq was going so bad to Baker Hamilton, we've got to bring Syria in.
+The Baker-Hamilton agreement, remember, Iraq was going so bad to Baker-Hamilton.

 Obama wants to talk to him, which means that Mrs. Clinton is going to want to as well.

-Even Connellyza Rice invited him to Annapolis.
+Even Connellezer Rice invited him to Annapolis.

-Now what's happened?
+Now, what's happened?

-Are Syrian jails better than Club Gitmod?
+Are Syrian jails better than Club Gitmo?

-If our diplomats want to talk Syria, if Nancy Pelosi wants to talk to Syria, they better not get there through Lebanon.
+If our diplomats want to talk to Syria, if Nancy Pelosi wants to talk to Syria, they better not get there through Lebanon.

 They might not make it alive.

-I you know, the the the literal incompetence.
+You know, the literal incompetence.

-First in the New York Times, muscle flexing in Senate GOP defends strategy.
+First, in the New York Times, muscle flexing in Senate GOP defends strategy.

-Senator Mitch McConnell of Kentucky, the Republican leader, operates with near robotic efficiency when it comes to negotiating budget figures in public, consistently refusing to answer questions that would ever commit him to a specific number at the bargaining table.
+Senator Mitch McConnell of Kentucky, the Republican leader, operates with near-robotic efficiency when it comes to negotiating budget figures in public, consistently refusing to answer questions that would ever commit him to a specific number at the bargaining table.

 In other words, Republicans should get virtually everything they want.